 - The basics are always covered: desk and office chair, plenty of towels, shampoo/soap, hangers, coffee maker

-- More and more hotels, especially those billed as “long term stay,” have amenities like guest laundry on site, networking/working areas, gyms, and in-kitchen suites
+- More and more hotels, especially those billed as “long term stay,” have amenities like guest laundry on site, networking/working areas, gyms, and en-suite kitchens

 - Security measures, safes, and parking lot lighting